lakshya-asu/From-Words-to-Waypoints-Robot-Demo/README.md

 Owners and collaborators of this repo are not claiming to have developed anything original to Hydra or any other MIT Spark lab tools.

 ### Setting up Hydra on Ubuntu 20.04
-This set of instructions is only for local Ubuntu 20.04 installations.
-We unfortunately do not yet formally support other Ubuntu versions or Docker.
+This set of instructions is for Ubuntu 20.04.

 0) If you don't have ROS Noetic, install it: https://wiki.ros.org/ROS/Installation